Aatmaj-Zephyr/MATLAB-MONDAYS/Part 2/README.md

 _____
 **In built Functions in MATLAB**

-MATLAB supports standered mathematical functions like sin, cos, log, exponentiation, square root, and many more.
+MATLAB supports standard mathematical functions like sin, cos, log, exponentiation, square root, and many more.
 However, unlike many languages, input for these functions can be an integer or even an matrix vectors.
 Many MATLAB functions take in multiple inputs and return multiple outputs. eg. the min function can take in an array of numbers and output both, the smallest number and the position of the smallest number.
 ![image](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/8ppw8z00p8mjxwob6hnd.png)